-- Can be run at Basics gym in Ferrsyburg, or your home gym
+- Can be run at ANY Basics gym, your home gym or VIRTUALLY.

 - If financial assistance needed, please ask here.